norcross/comment-blacklist-manager/readme.txt

 License: MIT
 License URI: https://norcross.mit-license.org/

-Remotely add known terms into the WordPress blacklist keys to manage spam
+Remotely add known terms to the WordPress Comment Blacklist to manage spam.

 == Description ==

-Comment Blacklist Manager will retrieve a list of blacklist terms from a remote source and update the `blacklist_keys` setting in WordPress.
-The list will update itself on a schedule to keep your terms current.
-Any manually added items will be retained, and an exclusions list is also created if there are terms from the source you want to allow.
+Comment Blacklist Manager retrieves a list of terms from a remote source and updates the `blacklist_keys` setting in WordPress.
+The plugin will automatically fetch a list of terms on a regular schedule and update the contents of the “Comment Blacklist” field.
+Terms added manually via the “Local Blacklist” field will be retained during the scheduled updates.
+Terms added manually to the “Excluded Terms” field will be removed from the list.

-The default data for the list is fetched from [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "GitHub") and is managed by [Grant Hutchinson](https://splorp.com/ "Grant Hutchinson").
-The source can be changed based using available filters.
+The default list of terms is fetched from a [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "Comment Blacklist for WordPress") repository maintained by [Grant Hutchinson](https://splorp.com/ "Interface considerations.
+Gadget accumulation.
+Typography.
+Scotch.").

 == Installation ==

+**To install the plugin using the WordPress dashboard:**

+1. Go to the “Plugins > Add New” page
+2. Search for “Comment Blacklist Manager”
+3. Click the “Install Now” button
+4. Activate the plugin on the “Plugins” page
+5. (Optional) Add terms to the “Local Blacklist” field in “Settings > Discussion”
+6. (Optional) Add terms to the “Excluded Terms” field in “Settings > Discussion”

+**To install the plugin manually:**

+1. Download the plugin and decompress the archive
-1. Upload the `comment-blacklist-manager` folder to the `/wp-content/plugins/` directory or install from the dashboard
+2. Upload the `comment-blacklist-manager` folder to the `/wp-content/plugins/` directory on the server
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin on the “Plugins” page
-1. Add any terms to the exclusions list under the main "Discussions" settings area
+4. (Optional) Add terms to the “Local Blacklist” field in “Settings > Discussion”
-1. Add any additional terms in the new "Local Blacklist" field
+5. (Optional) Add terms to the “Excluded Terms” field in “Settings > Discussion”

 == Frequently Asked Questions ==

-= What is the default source of the blacklist? =
+= What is the source for the default blacklist? =

-The list is managed by [Grant Hutchinson](https://splorp.com/ "Grant Hutchinson") on [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "GitHub")
+The default blacklist is maintained by [Grant Hutchinson](https://splorp.com/ "Interface considerations.
+Gadget accumulation.
+Typography.
+Scotch.") on [GitHub](https://github.com/splorp/wordpress-comment-blacklist/ "Comment Blacklist for WordPress").

 = Can I provide my own blacklist sources? =

-Sure can.
+Yes, you can.
 Use the filter `cblm_sources` to add different source URLs.

-*to replace the sources completely*
+**To replace the default source completely:**
 `
 add_filter( 'cblm_sources', 'rkv_cblm_replace_blacklist_sources' );